-- 5. If it doesn't already exist, use mkdir to create a folder public\html in the pi user's home folder.
-The working folder should look like /home/pi/public\html. - 6.
-In the public\html folder, use mkdir to create a folder power to contain the nodepower HTML files. - 7.
-Move all the contents of the html subfolder in the nodepower folder to the power folder created in step 6.
-This includes the static subfolder and its contents. - 8.
+- 2. If it doesn't already exist, use mkdir to create a folder public\html in the pi user's home folder.
+The working folder should look like /home/pi/public\html. - 3.
+In the public\html folder, use mkdir to create a folder power to contain the nodepower HTML files. - 4.
+Move all the contents of the html subfolder in the nodepower folder to the power folder created in step 3.
+This includes the static subfolder and its contents. - 5.
 The output data files (see figure 2) get overwritten frequently; similarly the chart files get overwritten frequently.
 On SD card systems, such as a Raspberry Pi, it is inadvisable to do frequent writes to any file system mounted on the SD card.
-To use the RAM based temporary file system (tmpfs) to store these files, continue with step 9.
-Otherwise, to write dynamic content to the disk drive, continue with step 14. - 9.
+To use the RAM based temporary file system (tmpfs) to store these files, continue with step 6.
+Otherwise, to write dynamic content to the disk drive, continue with step 11. - 6.
 Assure that the server /tmp folder gets mounted to the temporary file system.
-Acting as superuser, add the following line to the bottom of the /etc/fstab file tmpfs /tmp tmpfs nodev,nosuid,size=10M 0 0 mkdir /tmp/nodepower chmod g+w /tmp/nodepower sudo chown :www-data /tmp/nodepower
+This can be done by adding the following line to the /etc/fstab file tmpfs /tmp tmpfs nodev,nosuid,size=10M 0 0 have access.